• Skip to primary navigation

 Alternative Flavors

-If you’d like to up the flavor in this rice pilaf with orzo recipe you can use stock instead of water to cook the rice and orzo.
+If you’d like to up the flavor in this Turkish rice with orzo recipe you can use stock instead of water to cook the rice and orzo.
 Keep it vegan with vegetable or mushroom stock or try chicken or beef stock.
 Remember that stock usually contains salt, so you can season the pilaf a little less.

 You may also want to try adding other flavorings to the pilaf when it’s simmering.
 Try stirring in raisins or chickpeas.
 Nuts such as pine nuts or chopped almonds can be added during the simmering process and sprinkled on top for texture.
 When it’s time to garnish, feel free to try other herbs such as mint or thyme.

-Is This Rice Pilaf Vegan?
+Is This Pilaf Vegan?

-This recipe is 100% vegan!
+Turkish rice recipe is 100% vegan!
 Since it uses olive oil and water to toast and cook the pilaf there are absolutely no animal products in this sehriyeli pilav.
 If you’re not concerned about this being vegan and prefer the flavor of butter, you can add some when your pilaf is cooked, right before letting it rest.

 FAQs